cleolibrary/CLEO-Redux/docs/imports.md

 # Imports

 You can import other script files in your code to make the code modular and share the common logic.
-The runtime supports the `import` statement as described in https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import
+The runtime supports the `import` statement as described in [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 To avoid running the included `.js` files as standalone scripts, either put them into a separate folder (e.g. `CLEO/includes/`) or use the extension `.mjs`.